majacannavo/jterm21/geog323/portfolio/malcomb/rp-malcomb.md

 Dataset title: “Global estimated risk index for flood hazard”

 “This dataset includes an estimate of the global risk induced by flood hazard.
 Unit is estimated risk index from 1 (low) to 5 (extreme).
 This product was designed by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR).
 It was modeled using global data.
 Credit: UNEP/GRID-Europe.”
 This dataset stems from work collected by multiple agencies and funneled into the PREVIEW Global Risk Data Platform, “an effort to share spatial information on global risk from natural hazards.”
 The dataset was designed by UNEP/GRID-Europe for the Global Assessment Report on Risk Reduction (GAR), using global data.
 A flood estimation value is assigned via an index of 1 (low) to 5 (extreme).
+The data use the WGS 1984 datum, span the years 1999-2007, and are reported in raster format with spatial resolution 1/24 degree x 1/24 degree.

 Droughts